madetech/handbook/benefits/pension_scheme.md

 As your employer we will contribute towards your pension alongside your own contribution.

 From April 2019 the minimum amount that you pay into your pension is **5%** and we pay **3%** — a total minimum contribution equivalent to **8%** overall.
-All contributions are capped on qualifying earnings of £50,270 per annum.
-This means your overll contributions of 8% will be on full salary up to a salary of £50,270 p.a. - any salary amount above £50,270 will not increase contributions.
+Contributions are capped on qualifying earnings in line with [The Pension Regulator thresholds](https://www.thepensionsregulator.gov.uk/en/business-advisers/automatic-enrolment-guide-for-business-advisers/9-knowing-your-clients-ongoing-duties/automatic-enrolment-earnings-threshold).
+Any earnings outside of these thresholds (Earnings between Lower Level and Upper Level) will not attract pension contributions.

 Each employee in addition to their salary receives a flexible benefits allowance of 3.66% of their annual salary of which can be distributed across benefits including increased pension contributions.